EASYNETY/1ta/docs/features/classes/classes-courses-integration.md

 ## Overview

 This document provides detailed specifications for integrating the frontend classes and courses features with the backend API.
-Courses represent the educational content, while classes are specific instances of courses with assigned teachers, enrolled students, and schedules.
+Courses represent the educational content, while classes are specific instances of courses with assigned teachers, enroled students, and schedules.

 ## Table of Contents